Best phones 2024 tested — December top picks

 As pricey as larger Pixel 8 Pro

-The Google Pixel 9 Pro brings Google's usual mix of great camera features and AI-powered tools, with more of a focus on the latter this time around.
-You'll also get a smaller display — Google says customers wanted a more compact version of the Pro to go with the big-screen model.
-(If you prefer more screen real estate, consider the Pixel 9 Pro XL, which has the exact same features as the regular Pro, but a 6.7-inch display and bigger battery, instead.)
+Google says customers wanted a more compact version of the Pro to go with the big-screen model.
+(If you prefer more screen real estate, consider the Pixel 9 Pro XL, which has the exact same features as the regular Pro, but a 6.7-inch display and bigger battery, instead.
+It's also harder to use with one hand in my experience.)

-Price and Value: On the one hand, the Pixel 9 Pro costs the same $999 that Google charged for the Pixel 8 Pro.
-But that older phone had a larger screen, making you feel that you're paying more for less phone.
-Still, with the improvements to battery life and display brightness — not to mention the new AI features — you're getting plenty of value for your money.
+Price and Value: The Pixel 9 Pro costs the same $999 that Google charged for the Pixel 8 Pro.
+But that older phone had a larger screen, which makes me feel like I'm being asked to pay more for less phone.
+Then again, with the improvements to battery life and display brightness — not to mention the latest AI features — you can't really claim that Google is shortchanging you on anything other than size.

 Overall performance: The Tensor G4 that powers the Pixel 9 Pro can't keep pace with other top Android phones in benchmark testing, and it trails the iPhone 16, too.
 But that's not the focus of Tensor.
 Instead, it powers a number of helpful AI features, including Pixel Screenshots for easy searches of content within screenshots, Add Me for inserting people into group shots and Call Notes for transcriptions and summaries of phone calls.
 Potentially, the best addition is Gemini Live, a smarter version of the Google Assistant.
 Pixel 9 Pro owners get a year of Gemini Advanced for supporting for complex features.